Application Essays

 - Organizing information on study abroad programs that offer coursework and academic credit in their field of study and links to Gilman and other scholarships and financial aid information that support these opportunities.

-- Presentations on study abroad and the Gilman Scholarship at academic club or honor society meetings.
+- Presentations on study abroad and the Gilman scholarship at academic club or honor society meetings.

 - Development of a brochure or informational flyer specific to the student’s academic department or field of study that is then posted in the study abroad office.